Writing Workshops

 Research shows that writing about your life gives structure to chaotic experiences.
 When we experience trauma, our memories can fragment and get lost in the pain and survival.
 Writing helps us reauthor those experiences, bringing coherence, meaning and healing.

-When we write our stories, we witness ourselves.
-That act alone—of saying this happened, this mattered, I mattered—is a radical step toward healing and self-advocacy.
-It's not about perfect grammar or pretty sentences.
+This is not about perfect grammar or pretty sentences.
 It's about reclaiming your own narrative from the margins where it was hidden or silenced.
-It creates a “witness” to your story—so you no longer carry it alone.
+It creates a “witness” to your story, so you no longer carry it alone.

-When others read your story, they may see themselves in it.
+Because when others read your story, they may see themselves in it.
 Your voice becomes a lantern for others in the dark, breaking stigma and isolation.

 Personal storytelling has historically powered so many social movements.
 When people speak from the “I,” they connect deeply to the collective “we.”

 Telling your truth reclaims power in systems that often erase, minimize or distort lived experience.
-It’s not just healing.
-It’s revolutionary.
+It’s not just healing; it’s revolutionary.

 When we write our stories, we don't just heal the past—we shape the future.
 For ourselves.
 For others like us.
 For the world we’re helping to remake.